Comer to Newsmax: Aide Admitted Biden Had 'Deteriorated'

 The Kentucky Republican told Newsmax's "National Report" that Ron Klain's testimony seemed to be open and honest.
 "What Klain said with respect to Joe Biden's mental fitness was that he admitted that Joe Biden, his memory had deteriorated a little bit, that he wasn't as sharp."

-The Oversight Chairman, however, said that's about all the committee got from Klain.
+The chair, however, said that's about all the committee got from Klain.
 "He felt like Joe Biden was still competent to be president of the United States."

 Comer said the committee probed on an issue revealed by Biden's son Hunter Biden during a recent interview, but didn't get far.
 "We asked questions about the revelation that Hunter Biden made with respect to Joe Biden was on Ambien the night of the debate, and he acted like he didn't know anything about it."